kubeflow/pipelines/samples/contrib/aws-samples/mnist-kmeans-sagemaker/README.md

 ## Prerequisites

-1. Make sure you have set up your EKS cluster as described in this [README.md](https://github.com/kubeflow/pipelines/blob/master/samples/contrib/aws-samples/README.md).
+1. Make sure you have completed all the pre-requisites mentioned in this [README.md](https://github.com/kubeflow/pipelines/blob/master/samples/contrib/aws-samples/README.md).

 ### Sample MNIST dataset